hzzhouzhuan/zhouzhuan/README.md

 1. first, (It's my pleasure), I'm in Wenlan Middle School, it's a very common private school, teachers in Wenlan Middle School are very kind and good.
 I like them very much.

 2. I am single.
-Then I can make more time in making procedures.(And I'm only thirteen years old)
+Then I can spend more time in making procedures.(And I'm only thirteen years old)

 3. I can spend whole day in one problem, because I don't want to afraid of any problems.
 If it is too difficult to pass it, I will look it up in the internet.
 So I get stronger and stronger.